The future is open

 In order to navigate this period of dramatic change and to pave the way for a shared, scientifically advanced future, we need to channel research in high-leverage directions, to coordinate at large scales, to improve the way scientific funding is deployed, and to ensure that scientific knowledge is widely shared.
 We must rethink these core aspects of science holistically, as they are interdependent.

-Given the novelty of emerging technologies and unknowns about the future, we believe more experimentation around public goods is needed to develop conviction about what will work.
+Given the novelty of emerging technologies and unknowns about the future, we believe more experimentation around these public goods is needed to develop conviction about what will work.
 We hope to provide a dedicated space for this exploration.
 We want to help make science better, faster, and cheaper, while ensuring that everyone participates in its benefits.
-Our principles guide our decisions around allocating resources across programming areas.
+Our values of stewardship, experimentation, and transparency drive us, and our principles guide our decisions around allocating resources across programming areas.